AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/update-package.md

 ---
-title: Update the Ece-tools package
+title: Update the ECE-Tools package
-description: Learn how to upgrade the Ece-tools package to take advantage of the latest fixes and features applied to Adobe Commerce on cloud infrastructure.
+description: Learn how to upgrade the ECE-Tools package to take advantage of the latest fixes and features applied to Adobe Commerce on cloud infrastructure.
 ---

-# Update the Ece-tools package
+# Update the ECE-Tools package

 An update to the `ece-tools` package also updates the other [Cloud Suite for Commerce packages][release-notes], which are dependencies for `ece-tools`.
 Therefore, you must use a version of Adobe Commerce on cloud infrastructure that supports the `ece-tools` package.